 Harassment & Discrimination Policy

-All members of the Hamilton College community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-Hamilton seeks to provide an environment in which students, faculty, staff and guests can work, study, and enjoy the College community without harassment or discrimination.
-The College prohibits harassment and discrimination on the basis of race, gender, sexuality, ethnicity, age, veteran status, or any other characteristics protected by law, in its programs and activities.
+All members of the Hamilton community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
+The College seeks to provide an environment in which students, faculty, staff, and guests can work, study, and enjoy our community without harassment or discrimination.
+Hamilton prohibits harassment and discrimination on the basis of race, gender, sexuality, ethnicity, age, veteran status, or any other characteristics protected by law, in its programs and activities.
 In addition to being antithetical to Hamilton’s community values, harassment and discrimination are prohibited by this Policy, the College’s Sexual Misconduct Policy, and by state and federal laws.
 Therefore, the College commits to providing a prompt and thorough response to actions that adversely impact, or have the potential to adversely impact, the educational or workplace environment of any member of the Hamilton community.

 This Harassment and Discrimination Policy (“Policy”) has been developed to provide recourse for individuals who believe their rights as protected by this Policy have been violated, and serves as a means to determine, after the fact, if specific behaviors constitute violations of this Policy.

-The Title IX Coordinator is responsible for administering this Policy and responding to complaints covered under this Policy.
-The College’s Title IX Coordinator is Catherine Berryman (315-859-4020 or email@example.com).
+The director of community standards (Title IX coordinator) is responsible for administering this Policy and responding to complaints covered under this Policy.
+The College’s director of community standards is Catherine Berryman (firstname.lastname@example.org, 315-859-4020 or after hours for emergencies through Campus Safety at 315-859-4000).

 The following definitions are relevant to the operation of this Policy:

 Sexual harassment and harassment based on gender are prohibited at the College and are covered under the Hamilton College Sexual Misconduct Policy, as are other forms of Sexual Misconduct defined therein (including sexual assault, dating or relationship violence or stalking).
-An individual wishing to report sexual harassment or harassment based on sex, gender, or other Sexual Misconduct as defined in the Sexual Misconduct Policy should contact the College’s Title IX Coordinator Catherine Berryman (315-859-4020 or firstname.lastname@example.org).
+An individual wishing to report sexual harassment or harassment based on sex, gender, or other Sexual Misconduct as defined in the Sexual Misconduct Policy should contact the College’s Title IX Coordinator Catherine Berryman (email@example.com, 315-859-4020 or after hours for emergencies through Campus Safety at 315-859-4000).